VW Sharan camper

-Sharan interior / exterior dimensions
+Sharan interior/exterior dimensions

-Sharan DIY camping conversions & other posts
+How to sleep in VW Sharan, DIY camping conversions & other posts

 - Average used price, GBP (2015) – I use Carsite.co.uk‘s price aggregates from 2015 (or the nearest possible year if not available), or, if not found, from autoscout24.com.
 For new cars, I specify the closest possible match (i.e. if released this year, it’s the new price, if released two years ago, it’s the 2-years old price etc).
 It’s here to give you a benchmark comparison (- a like for like, an apple with an apple) of the value of each car and for filtering purposes.
 It’s not meant to be used as an accurate estimate of used car value – it is updated once a year, so make sure you know what the car should cost at the time of purchase if you decide to buy one.

 - Boot dimensions – taken from various sources across the web, starting with official, supplemented with other reliable websites (like ridc.org.uk), supplemented by user-generated content – images of measurements from forums or social networks.
 It’s also used for filtering, comparison and to give you a good idea of the car’s suitability for camping.